slivering/VinaSmol-Unaite/vinasmol/training/dataset/ccvj/README.md

 To download the [OAI-PMH](https://www.openarchives.org/pmh/) API endpoints for harvesting, run the Jupyter notebook `doaj_vn.ipynb`.

-This notebook should create the file `./data/vjol/records/api_urls.json`.
+This notebook should create the file `./data/vjol/records/api_urls.json`, which contains one endpoint per journal.

 ### Download the papers